andriesfilmer/gtd/cheatsheets/vim.md

 ## Windows
     :sp                                " split window horizontal
     :vs                                " split window vertical
-    :vertical resize 50                " To resize the current window to exactly 50 characters wide.
+    :set scb crb cul                   " scrollbind, cursorbind, cursorline to compare two files on same line with scroll in :vs
-    :set scrollbind cursorbind cursorline  " compare two files on same line with scroll in :vs :h ctrl-w                          " options to resize windows
+    :h ctrl-w                          " options to resize windows :only                              " Keep only the current window

 ## Registers
     :reg                               " See registers